tushar-semwal/Arduino-FirebirdV/README.md

 # Arduino-FirebirdV (AtMega 2560)
 Extending Arduino IDE for FirebirdV robot by Nex-Robotics.

-`Note: Current instructions are for Windows OS.
+`Note1: Current instructions are for Windows OS.
 Will be adding later for linux but others are free to try.
 Will not be that different from Windows.`.
+`Note2: Currently, this Arduino extension can only be used for creating the hex files.
+Directly uploading to FirebirdV is NOT implemented.`
 ## 1. Initial environment setup
 1. Install AVR-GCC from [here](https://sourceforge.net/projects/winavr/files/).
 2. Install latest Arduino IDE from [here](https://www.arduino.cc/en/Main/Software).